How to Qualify for the OSCF State Championship

 The Fine Print:

 3. Experience: Games must be played; byes and forfeits do not count.
 Some tournaments are NWSRS rated only, some are USCF rated only and some are NWSRS/USCF dual rated.
 Be sure to read the fine print when registering for any tournament so you understand the number of rated games that will be played and which type of rating system will be used.
-That said, “rated” games for purposes of developing an “established” rating do not need to be played at OSCF qualifier tournaments; club coaches can submit games for NWSRS rating, and non-qualifier tournament games that are NWSRS rated can count as well.
+That said, “rated” games for purposes of developing an “established” rating do not need to be played at OSCF qualifier tournaments; club coaches can submit games for USCF or NWSRS rating, and non-qualifier tournament games that are USCF or NWSRS rated can count as well.

 4. By Invitation: In order to accommodate players with established ratings whose commitment to chess is demonstrated, but who otherwise have not met the eligibility requirements listed above prior to the cutoff date, the OSCF Board may, at its sole discretion and at the request of a coach, parent, or player, invite additional players to participate in a given year’s State Championship.